bertt/gitlab-ci-training/README.md

 #### Script

-Every job require `script` - it's a shell scrip which will be executed by job.
+Every job require `script` - it's a shell script which will be executed by job.
 Script can be string or list of strings.

 ```yaml
 # .gitlab-ci.yml